Download and File Manager Plugin (CMDM) - Use Case - Creating Library of Content From Scratch

 Adding a Disclaimer

-A download disclaimer is a short text that states the terms and conditions for using your site’s download area.
+A download disclaimer is a short text that states the terms and conditions for using your site’s downloads area.

-The admin can control the visibility and functionality of their WordPress download area disclaimer, and add the text of both the disclaimer itself and the accept/reject buttons.
+The admin can control the visibility and functionality of their WordPress downloads area disclaimer, and add the text of both the disclaimer itself and the accept/reject buttons.

-Navigate to the General tab and the Disclaimer section in the CM Download Manager plugin settings.
+Navigate to the General tab and the Disclaimer section in the Download and File Manager Plugin settings.

 What should I include in my Download disclaimer?

-A download area disclaimer is a short text that states the terms and conditions for using your site’s download area.
+A downloads area disclaimer is a short text that states the terms and conditions for using your site’s download area.
 Users need to accept your terms before downloading files.